awsdocs/amazon-eks-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ## View nodes and workloads for all clusters in the AWS Management Console<a name="policy_example3"></a>

 This example shows how you can create a policy that allows a user to [View nodes](view-nodes.md) and [View workloads](view-workloads.md) for all clusters\.
-If you're creating a policy using the visual editor in the AWS Management Console and don't see the `eks:AccessKubernetesApi` `Action` in the following example, then add the `Action` using the JSON editor\.

 ```
 {